realm/realm-kotlin/README.md

 ## Writing Tests

-Currently all unit tests shoul be place in the `test/` project instead of `packages/library`.
+Currently all unit tests should be place in the `test/` project instead of `packages/library`.
 The reason for this is that we need to apply the Realm Compiler Plugin to the tests and this introduces a circular dependency if the tests are in `library`.

 Inside `tests/` there are 3 locations the files can be placed in: